euribates/notes/docs/notes-on-docker.md

 dependencies.
 This layer need not be re-built even if other files in the app change as long as there are no new dependencies.

-(Si lo hicieramos al contrario, copiar el codigo fuente y luego copiar el `requirements.txt` y actualizar, cada vez que cambiamos el código fuente tiene que descartar todas las imagenes generadas a partir de esta, asi que tendra que copiar de nuevo los requerimientos y volver a instalar).
+Si lo hicieramos al contrario, copiar el codigo fuente y luego copiar el `requirements.txt` y actualizar, cada vez que cambiamos el código fuente tiene que descartar todas las imagenes generadas a partir de esta, asi que tendra que copiar de nuevo los requerimientos y volver a instalar.

 Thus we optimize the build process for our container by separating the pip install from the deployment of the rest of our app.